Time Reveals Software Flaws

 In the meantime, you can take two simple actions to avoid people using the General channel.
 First, create some channels to use for discussions and give those channels meaningful names.
 Second, encourage people to chat in the non-General channels by allowing only owners to post messages to the General channel (Figure 2).

-Restricting posting to the General channel stops service messages cluttering up conversations.
-In addition, if users are kept from posting messages to General, they’ll be less likely to open the channel to see the service messages posted there.
+Restricting posting to the General channel stops system messages cluttering up conversations.
+In addition, if users are kept from posting messages to General, they’ll be less likely to open the channel to see the system messages posted there.

 Need more information about how Teams really works?
 Subscribe to the Office 365 for IT Pros eBook and benefit from the years of experience in our writing team.